 - Cheap to ship and safe to handle (un-spillable)

 - Safest battery design - only let off gas when overcharged far beyond limits (which won't happen with a reliable charge controller)

 Advanced Lead Acid Technology

-Based on AGM batteries, but have some additives to the electrolyte that are designed to reduce sulfating of the plates and increase the batteries service life.
-This technology has been around since the 1980s, but is yet to see mainstream adoption despite appearing to be better in every way.
+These are based on AGM batteries, but have some additives to the electrolyte that are designed to reduce sulfation on the plates and increase the batteries' service life.
+This technology has been around since the 1980s, but is yet to see mainstream adoption despite appearing to be better.

-Ultra Battery is a type of lead carbon super-capacitor battery that has a separate negative electrode made from carbon, this is meant to give the battery superior performance with extremely high current draws.
-It was originally designed as a battery technology for electric hybrid vehicles.
-Where it needed to operate at traditional car voltages of 14.4 volts, discharge a lot of current even when only partially charged, and sit for long periods of time at a partial state of charge without degrading.
+An Ultra Battery is a type of lead carbon super-capacitor battery that has a separate negative electrode made from carbon, which is meant to give the battery superior performance with extremely high current draws.
+It was originally designed as a battery technology for electric hybrid vehicles, where it needed to operate at traditional car voltages of 14.4 volts, discharge a lot of current even when only partially charged, and sit for long periods of time at a partial state of charge without degrading.
 Initial testing of the batteries appeared to be positive, but they are yet to see much adoption.
-They have had some usage as grid-tied storage to smooth out power requirements power grids, however it seems most of these have since been replaced with lithium iron phosphate.
+They have had some usage as grid-tied storage to smooth out power requirements, however it seems most of these have since been replaced with lithium iron phosphate.